BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 # Running a remote Jupter Notebook Server on Wynton HPC
 Instructions on running a jupyter notebook instance on UCSF Wynton High Performance Compute Cluster.
 Since wynton access utilizes SSH access, familiarize yourself on using SSH.
 On Mac/Linux, this can easily be access via terminal.
-[On PC, this requires some extra steps](https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/).
+This is enabled by default on newer versions of Windows 10.
+[Some older versions require extra steps](https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/).

 ## Wyton Access
 You will need to first obtain access to the UCSF Wynton server.
 This can be done [here](https://wynton.ucsf.edu/hpc/about/join.html).

 After obtaining access, use the [procedure to log in](https://wynton.ucsf.edu/hpc/get-started/access-cluster.html).
+This is done through SSH.
+In Mac/Linux, SSH is accessed via `Terminal`.
+In Windows, you're going to want to use `Powershell`.

 I will be using `log2.wynton.ucsf.edu` as the main access point for this notebook.
 You'll generally have access to more powerful hardware on the development nodes.
 The way these are accessed is by entering `ssh NODE_NAME` only after successfully accessing the login node.